 2. Convert to solid conservatory roof

 If your conservatory wasn’t built correctly, then you might have a bigger issue that needs addressing.

-For example, as mentioned above – it’s likely that multi foil insulation is more expensive to buy per square metre than an additional sheet of cut to size polycarbonate.
+The cost also depends on the conservatory roof insulation method you choose.
+For example, multi-foil insulation is typically more expensive to buy per square metre than an additional sheet of cut-to-size polycarbonate.

 If you have any questions about conservatory insulation solutions, give us a call.
 With years of experience in supplying conservatories that are built to last, our friendly experts can offer useful tips and advice.

 However, if your old, well-loved extension has suffered general wear and tear, it might be time to consider a replacement conservatory.

 At ConservatoryLand, we understand the value of long-lasting conservatories, which is why we provide a 10-year guarantee with every purchase.

 Feeling inspired to learn more?
 Download a free brochure and explore our range of conservatory styles and customisation options.